EditB/100-days-of-code/r1-log.md

 ## R1D61 - 28/2/18
 - Finished the first version of My Web Portfolio.tech.
 It's working and it looks ok.
 Perhaps tomorrow I can explore adding a subdomain and create a different WP website for a different look and feel to add to the project...

+## R1D62 - 1/3/18
+- Playing with Ruby on Rails today.
+The MVC structure is pretty similar to Laravel and also to Angular.js